andrew40404/Phabricator/README.md

 - You are now at the Kubernetes deployment page.
 You need to specify some information about the cluster.

 - Choose either of the following plans; **standard** or **free**.
 The free plan only have one worker node and no subnet.
-To provision a standard cluster.
+For provision of a standard cluster.
 You will need to     upgrade your account to Pay-As-You-Go

 - To upgrade to a Pay-As-You-Go account, complete the following steps: